ProhibitedTV/BitRiver-Live/docs/advanced-deployments.md

 Open the management ports to the BitRiver Live API host and ensure the credentials map to accounts that can create/delete the corresponding resources.
 Set the optional `BITRIVER_INGEST_HEALTH` path if your services expose health checks somewhere other than `/healthz`.

 OvenMediaEngine's control server enforces authentication on `/healthz`; the compose bundle mounts `deploy/ome/Server.generated.xml` (rendered from `deploy/ome/Server.xml`) and forwards the same `BITRIVER_OME_API_TOKEN` header (with optional basic auth from `BITRIVER_OME_USERNAME`/`BITRIVER_OME_PASSWORD`) to the probe so a 401 will mark the container unhealthy.
 Keep `.env` aligned with that rendered configuration if you edit the template.
 The template rewrites the control listener `<Bind>`/`<IP>` values from `BITRIVER_OME_BIND` and stamps the root `<Bind>` block with `<IP>`, `<Port>`, and `<TLSPort>` derived from `BITRIVER_OME_BIND`, `BITRIVER_OME_SERVER_PORT`, and `BITRIVER_OME_SERVER_TLS_PORT` so the bind configuration stays consistent across restarts.

+When enabling WebRTC playback, forward the relay paths end users will hit:

+- Publish the TURN relay port on `3478` (TCP or UDP depending on your firewall) by setting `BITRIVER_OME_RELAY_PORT`/`BITRIVER_OME_RELAY_PROTOCOL` and mirror the same host/port in `BITRIVER_OME_TCP_RELAY` so `<TcpRelay>` advertises the reachable endpoint.
+- Publish the UDP relay range from `10000-10009` (or your chosen slice in `BITRIVER_OME_ICE_PORT_RANGE`) and update `BITRIVER_OME_ICE_CANDIDATE` to point at the public IP/port range when NAT or port-forwarding rewrites the container addresses.

+After changing these values, run `scripts/render-ome-config.sh --force` so `deploy/ome/Server.generated.xml` advertises the updated ICE candidates, then open matching firewall/NAT rules on your load balancer or host security group.
+Browsers will refuse WebRTC playback when they cannot reach the configured relay ports.

 When refreshing an existing OME node, replace any custom `origin_conf/Server.xml` with the template from this repository before restarting the container.
 Keep the bind/IP entries scoped to `<Modules><Control><Server><Listeners><TCP>` and re-render the credentials with the provided helper: